levkk/rwf/examples/auth/README.md

 }
 ```

 You can safely store the primary key of your users table in the session since the session is encrypted.
-The browser can't see this value, only the Rum server can.
+The browser can't see this value, only the Rwf server can.

 #### Logging out users